-Here are some suggestions on drinks for Christmas, Boxing Day and the New Year which are all considered part of a goof old British Christmas.
+Here are some suggestions on drinks for Christmas, Boxing Day and the New Year which are all considered part of a good old British Christmas.

 01 of 05

 Though Port is not produced in the UK, historically it is regarded as a thoroughly British drink.
 Many of the leading brands were originally British owned and some major producers still are.
-Surprising for a country that has embraced drinking Port since the 17th century, is that most Brits buy only one bottle a year, not surprisinlgy, at Christmas.
-And, Christmas wouldn't be the same with out a bottle on the sideboard.
+Surprising for a country that has embraced drinking Port since the 17th century, is that most Brits buy only one bottle a year, not surprisingly at Christmas.
+And, Christmas wouldn't be the same without a bottle on the sideboard.

 02 of 05

 A bit of bubbly always goes down well, the sparkling fizziness reflecting joy and happiness, so appropriate during the festivities of Christmas and New Year.

 Champagne is a classic choice but don't underestimate a good sparkling wine.
 The New World and even the UK are making brilliant bubbly.
 It is only the name which is the point of difference (sparkling wine cannot be called Champagne unless produced in the designated region of France, called Champagne).